thomassuedbroecker/gitops-verify-swagger-editor-example/README.md

     a.
 Starting point:

-      * Start with a github project based on the module template
+      * Start with a GitHub project based on the module template

     b.
 Here we need to create: